-This annual report is broken down into reports from each WP.
+This 18 month report is broken down into reports from each WP.
 Thus, to aid the reading of these WP reports, we repeat the WP strategy and structure details here, and refer the reader to the WP structure diagram.

 The fundamental aim of the HELCATS project is to start with heliospheric imaging observations and, from that, build up facilities, methods and assessment studies in a logical programme of activities.
 The work is managed by STFC, involving a total of eight European research groups.
 The activities of the groups are tailored to their scientific and technical strengths, maximizing the potential scientific return for the project.